 But, there was a time when that was not always the case.
 Like, you know, with the 1979 film Caligula.
 All you need to know about the movie is the fact that one of the producers was the founder of Penthouse.
 It actually had a superb cast, featuring the likes of Peter O’Toole, John Gielgud and Malcolm McDowell in addition to Mirren, and the script was developed by Gore Vidal, but the fact is the movie was basically a full on porno.
-Obviously a movie about Caligula is going to be racy, but did you ever think there’d be a movie in which Dame Helen Mirren gets super naked and has all kinds of sex?
+Obviously a movie about Caligula is going to be racy, but did you ever think there’d be a movie in which Dame Helen Mirren gets super naked and has all kinds of kinky things going on?
 The only reason it’s not higher on the list is the fact that Mirren herself seems okay with it, considering she recorded commentary for the extremely controversial film.

 9. George Clooney – Return of the Killer Tomatoes

 There was a time when George Clooney was just another big headed actor trying to make his way in Hollywood, picking up the occasional movie role in between guest shots on shows like The Facts of Life and Roseanne.
 Well, one of those movie roles was 1988’s Return of the Killer Tomatoes, the sequel to a campy horror movie that approximately 12 people saw in the first place.